‘The Conners’ To Feature Major Reunion As This Unexpected Guest Star Turns Up For Season 2 Casting Stunt

 TV Line reports that the Roseanne spinoff has added another major guest star to its list for Season 2, and it could prove to be quite a reunion.
 Dan Aykroyd — who starred opposite Conners star John Goodman in the 1998 comedy film Blues Brothers 2000 — will make a guest appearance on the second season of the ABC comedy.

-Aykroyd will appear in the third episode of the sitcom playing a poker buddy of Dan Conner’s (Goodman).
+Aykroyd will appear in the third episode of the sitcom playing a poker buddy of Dan Conner (Goodman).
 More than 20 years ago, Aykroyd and Goodman co-starred in The Blues Brothers 2000, the sequel to the 1980 movie classic that starred Aykroyd and the late John Belushi as brothers Elwood and Jake Blues.

 In the sequel film, Aykroyd reprised his role as Elwood J. Blues, while Goodman swooped in as his new bandmate “Mighty” Mack McTeer.

-It remains to be seen if the two stars will unearth their black fedoras and dark sunglasses for The Conners reunion, but in the video teaser seen below, the two are wearing flannel shirts as Aykroyd notes that they played Elwood and Mighty Mack “in another lifetime.”
+It remains to be seen if the two stars will unearth their black fedoras and dark sunglasses for The Conners reunion.
+However, in the video teaser seen below, the two are wearing flannel shirts as Aykroyd notes that they played Elwood and Mighty Mack “in another lifetime.”

 Still, Goodman teased, “We’re getting the band back together on The Conners.”